bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

        echo y | android update sdk --no-ui --all --filter extra-android-m2repository | grep 'package installed'

        echo y | android update sdk --no-ui --all --filter extra-google-m2repository | grep 'package installed'

+   {% include message_box.html type="info" title="List of preinstalled packages" content=" You can see which packages are preinstalled [on GitHub](https://github.com/bitrise-docker/android/blob/master/Dockerfile#L30).
+Feel free to send us a PR if you'd like to add a new preinstalled package!" %}

    In most cases you don't need both packages to be updated, so you can try to remove them one by one, but having all three in the script covers most of the cases related to this error.